NancyAb/capstone/README.md

 The data are about 80% sparse as each row is a hundreth of a second record and not all times have all variables.

-GOALS -> Predict picture quality on-site
+* GOALS -> Predict picture quality on-site

-APPROACH -> Laptop Python code to read current log on-site and use model to predict results
+* APPROACH -> Laptop Python code to read current log on-site and use model to predict results

+* PROFILE

-PROFILE   -> Import data into MongoDB as a 'collection'
+  1. Import data into MongoDB as a 'collection'
-                     Export structured data for profiling - data elements, density, variance Visually inspect geo / yaw / pitch/ roll elements with Tableau graphics Visually inspect and question outliers
+  2. Export structured data for profiling - data elements, density, variance
+  3. Visually inspect geo / yaw / pitch/ roll elements with Tableau graphics
+  4. Visually inspect and question outliers

-             Hypothesis test to see if mean or variance is different between groups to narrow down factors
+  5. Hypothesis test to see if mean or variance is different between groups to narrow down factors

+* ANALYSIS

- ANALYSIS ->Hold out 25% of data for testing validation of model.
+  1. Hold out 25% of data for testing validation of model.
-                    Balance quality responses as uniform distribuion
+  2. Balance quality responses as uniform distribuion
-                     Use time series variable slope as potential factors Use feature standard deviation as potential factors Normalize features
+  3. Use time series variable slope as potential factors
+  4. Use feature standard deviation as potential factors
+  5. Normalize features
-                     First pass with random forest
+  6. First pass with random forest
-                               - large feature count
+    * large feature count
-                               - small number of observations Lasso regularization
+    * small number of observations
+  7. Lasso regularization
-                               - interpretable results
+    * interpretable results
-                               - feature importance
+    * feature importance
-                     k-fold validation for prediction accuracy
+  8. k-fold validation for prediction accuracy
-                     Gradient boost to improve prediction
+  9. Gradient boost to improve prediction
+  10. Integrate weather given lat and long

+ * Significance Results

 Count | Event | Name   | p |   t
 ----- | ----- | ------ |  --- | ---